FEE1DE4D/MySICPSolutions/README.md

 Even though there are many solutions to SICP exercises, I decided to publish my own solutions.
 Not only
 because it can be interesting to see more than one or two solutions, but also because its kinda motivating
-and maybe it will help me to finish the work i started.
+and maybe it will help me to finish the work I started.

 Usefull links